flasgger/flasgger/examples/README.md

 The only rules to follow is:

-- Add extra requirements to `requirements.txt`
+- Add extra production requirements to `requirements.txt` and `setup.py`
+- Add extra development requirements to `requirements-dev.txt`
 - use `if __name__ == '__main__':` before `app.run()`

 # testing